LLaurance/eecs106a-final-project-website/_pages/01_introduction.md

 • In what real-world robotics applications could the work from your project be useful?

-Our goal is to have our robot listen to a series of musical notes played by the user, then play the sequence itself on an electronic keyboard using a Sawyer robot and an end effector resembling a hand.
+Our goal is to have our robot listen to a series of musical notes played by the user, then replicate the sequence itself on an electronic keyboard using an end effector resembling a hand.